Mastering Lien and Medical Bill Negotiation

 Reducing medical bills before distribution can make a substantial difference in what your client takes home:

-• Provider hardship or self-pay programs can unlock additional discount
+Provider hardship or self-pay programs can unlock additional discounts

 Leverage Case-Specific Factors for Reductions